Does rain increase joint pain?

 In their research, they studied 45 U.S. cities and their weather conditions compared to searches for joint pain.
 Their study showed that rain just lowered the search volumes.
 However, warm weather increased joint pain searches, the primary conclusion being that people are more active in nicer weather, thus usually extending themselves physically.

-“Half of my patients come in for the first time having severe joint problems, wondering what happened,” comments Dr. Jeffrey Kazaglis, orthopedic surgeon at Advocate Sherman Hospital in Elgin, Ill.
+“Half of my patients come in for the first time having severe joint problems, wondering what happened,” comments Dr. Jeffrey Kazaglis, an orthopedic surgeon at Advocate Sherman Hospital in Elgin, Ill.
 “I then ask if they stretched before they took on the activity that caused harm.
 It seems simple, but more often than not, the spring and summer season brings about the most joint pain for my patients.”

 There did seem to be limits to the temperature range for joint pain searches.
 Knee pain peaked at 73 degrees Fahrenheit, and hip pain searches peaked at 83 degrees.
 Arthritis did not have any correlations with the weather.